When is air stable or unstable ?

 The clearest way to observe the difference between a stable and an unstable air mass is to look at the clouds:

-- A stable atmosphere will have largely flat layers of cloud which, although they may exhibit some lumpiness, will not extend far upwards.
-There may be several such layers or occasionally, clear skies.
+- A stable atmosphere will have largely flat layers of cloud, which may exhibit some lumpiness but will not extend far upwards.
+There may be several such layers or, occasionally, clear skies.

 What makes air stable or unstable?

 It is the vertical profile of temperature, or lapse rate of the atmosphere, which determines whether an air mass is stable or not.
 The temperature can be measured using an electronic thermometer attached to a helium-filled weather balloon released from the ground.
 As it ascends, the readings are transmitted back to earth, and, under normal circumstances, the temperature would be found to fall with height.
 But it does not always fall at the same lapse rate.
 If it falls rapidly with height, the atmosphere is said to be unstable; if it falls more slowly (or even temporarily increases with height), a stable atmosphere is present.

 What happens to make clouds appear different in stable or unstable conditions?